Exchanging years while on Tenerife

 Skies went grey overhead for possibly the only time during my stay in Tenerife, though there was some cloudiness around Antequera too.
 The cloud cover over Santa Cruz meant that I was encouraged to return to the hotel for a quiet night after following a round-the-houses way there.
 My bearings were being found, and I was not overdoing things at the start.
 The strange mid-winter mix of restricted hours of daylight and summer temperatures need acclimatisation for someone like me.

 There was to be much more wandering in following days, as well as navigation of local New Year celebrations.
-Buses conveyed me hither and thither in search of hiking opportunities and occasional quieter spots.
+Buses conveyed me hither and thither, searching for hiking opportunities and occasional quieter spots.
 Everything was unusual in its own way, as befits a subtropical island of volcanic origin.

 The last day was devoted to getting to the airport and flying home.
 Bus connections between Santa Cruz and Tenerife Sud are not clearly timetabled, but all worked well regardless of this.
 On the plane, I wanted to see El Teide, but the routing and my seating position granted me views of other islands instead.
 Later on, there were views of Portugal, mainland Spain, France and England in the gloaming as I returned from a satisfying trip.